 Key Takeaways

 You were fired because of your race.
-Denied a promotion because of your gender.
+Denied a promotion because of your sex.
 Harassed because of your religion.
 You want to sue.
-But before you can file a lawsuit, federal law requires you to take a mandatory first step: filing a charge of discrimination.
+But before you can file most discrimination lawsuits, federal and Oklahoma law require a mandatory first step: filing a charge or complaint of discrimination.

 This administrative process exists for a reason—to give employers notice, allow for investigation, and encourage resolution before litigation.
 But it's also a trap for the unwary: miss the deadline or file incorrectly, and you may lose your day in court entirely.